Regional Traffic Operations Program (RTOP):

 The Georgia Department of Transportation (GDOT) created an operations program focused on actively managing traffic signals along corridors of regional significance.
 These corridors are crucial arterials within the Atlanta region and key thoroughfares to move commuters in and out of substantial employment centers.
 Many of the corridors feed into business districts, such as Perimeter, where traffic signal systems are not being actively managed.
 Consequently, GDOT wanted to partner with the local maintaining agencies to improve traffic signal operations inside these employment centers.
-One of the first partnerships included the Perimeter Traffic Operations Program (PTOP)—a three-year, $3 million dollar program in a complex multijurisdictional environment made up of two counties (Fulton and DeKalb), three cities (Brookhaven, Dunwoody, and Sandy Springs), and two Perimeter Community Improvement Districts, PCIDs (DeKalb and Fulton).
+One of the first partnerships included the Regional Traffic Operations Program (RTOP)—a complex multijurisdictional environment made up of two counties (Fulton and DeKalb), three cities (Brookhaven, Dunwoody, and Sandy Springs), and two Perimeter Community Improvement Districts, PCIDs (DeKalb and Fulton).

 - Program began in 2012